salsiy/bohobot/content/posts/_index.md

 ---
-title: "Posts"
+title: "All Posts"
-description: "My blog posts"
+description: "Collection of all articles"
 ---